 The Synergy Programme

-Synergy was jointly developed with our partners the Laskaridis Foundation in Greece.
-This was in response to the need to produce a practical and ethical approach to working with children at risk of social exclusion or with behaviours that challenge in schools.
-Synergy aims to build and sustain capacity in local schools or support services through a system of mentoring and support.
+Synergy was developed with our partners the Laskaridis Foundation in Greece.
+This was in response to the need to produce a practical and ethical system of working with children at risk of social or school exclusion or with behaviours of concern in schools.

 Background / Ethos